 The Order of the Arrow has three distinct organizational levels; lodges, sections, and regions.
 Lodges carry out the Order of the Arrow program at the local level and are closely tied with BSA councils.
-Sections consist of several lodges within a geographic region and regions in turn consist of sections within a geographic region of the United States.
-Lodges, sections, and regions each have a distinct set of responsibilities which ensure that the OA program runs smoothly.
+Sections consist of several lodges within a geographic region and regions, in turn, consist of sections within a geographic region of the United States.
+Lodges, sections, and regions each have a distinct set of responsibilities that ensures the OA program runs smoothly.

 If a lodge has chapters, generally there is one chapter created in each district of the council.
 Each chapter has its own officers and advisers, the officers being elected by the youth OA members within the chapter, and the advisers being appointed by the Scout executive often with the consultation of the lodge adviser and district executive(s).

 Chapters provide the ability to have meetings closer to home and meetings and events can be scheduled to coincide with the district events.
 The chapter is central to providing quality unit visits for camping promotion, and unit elections.